gramener/gramex/gramex/apps/guide/email/README.md

 - `live`: Microsoft live mail
 - `mandrill`: [Mandrill](https://mandrill.zendesk.com/) email

-You can also connect to *any* SMTP mail server using `type: smtp`.
+You can also connect to *any* SMTP or SMTPS mail server using `type: smtp` or `type: smtps`.
 For example:

     email:
         client-email:
-            type: smtp
+            type: smtp              # Use type: smtps for SMTPS servers
             host: 10.20.30.40       # Host name or IP address of the SMTP server
             # Optional parameters
             email: user@domain.com  # Username or email to log into SMTP server
             password: ****          # Password for SMTP server
-            tls: false              # false=Don't use SSL.
-Default: true (SMTPS)
             port: 587               # For non-standard SMTP port.
 Default: SMTPS=587, SMTP=25

 ## Send email